 (Adapted from “The Sermon on the Mural” by Graham Phillimore delivered to the Fellowship of Youth at Fryerns Chapel on 31st December 1959.

 Lewis Lupton stayed in the Manse (then in Holden Road) with the Phillimore family whilst working on the Mural in 1954.)

 Trivia: Did you know that this mural was once almost completely lost in the 1990s when due to vandalism the front door was broken and the mural was splashed with unknown substances?
 Well the mural was re-done by Malcolm Mackinnon and got a new coat of paint to meticulously restore it.

-The history the mural depicts is a constant reminder to the current generation of the necessity of the gospel in Basildon and the need to always keep praying that God would send us as his labourers for the fields are ready for harvest.
+The history the mural depicts is a constant reminder to the current generation of Christians of the necessity of the gospel (even in Basildon) and the need to always keep praying that God would send us as his labourers to a field he has prepared by the work of his Spirit ready for harvest.

 We pray that we may come to see and know God’s blessing in our time.